-In this example, the same simple external aerodynamics problem as in the previous example is solved: the result will be the drag forces on some object exposed to a wind speed.
-The object could be a vehicle or a building or something else.
-It is not so important for this demonstration.
-We have chosen the object below (downloaded from here: https://www.thingiverse.com/download:925086).
+CFD simulations are said to be expensive and complicated.
+We are working to change that using our Software InsightCAE.
+The developed software specifically supports the automation of simulations with open source software to save licence costs and to enable specified workflows.
+InsightCAE also includes other tools that are useful in the development of automatic workflows (e.g. OpenFOAM Case Builder) or for parametric geometry creation and editing (the script-based CAD program ISCAD).
+In this example, the same simple external aerodynamics problem for a Volkswagen Touran as in the previous example is solved: the result will be the drag forces on some object exposed to a wind speed.
+This tutorial can be found as an online video The object could be any geometry for external flows like a vehicle or a building or something else.
+We have chosen the object below (downloaded from here: https://www.silentdynamics.de/touran.stl.
 The object can either be a triangulated mesh (STL) or a STEP file.
 These formats can be exported from almost every CAD software.
+The preview in paraview looks like:

 First, start the workbench and create a new analysis of type "Numerical Wind Tunnel".
 This analysis conducts a simulation of the flow around an object positioned on the ground.
 The flow is incompressible and isothermal.
 The object is automatically centered and can optionally be reoriented.